 The government began to close down schools in Nairobi after a neighbouring school collapsed and killed 11 children earlier this year.
 There are no plans to rebuild any of the condemned schools or how to address the thousands of children without somewhere to go to school.

 With so many students at risk of losing their education, we responded immediately with plans to completely rebuild Ushirika School so children can continue to have somewhere to go to school.
 This is the biggest project One Girl Can has ever taken on but the impact of losing the school is much greater.
-One Girl Can works only with reliable contractors who have built all our schools, and commissioned them to begin developing the plan for a cement and cinderblock building that will stand the test of time.
+One Girl Can only works with reliable contractors who have built all our schools, and commissioned them to begin developing the plan for a cement and cinderblock building that will stand the test of time.

-Our goal is to raise $366,000 to rebuild the School in order to offer a safe and dynamic learning environment with quality education for the 615 students.
+Our goal is to raise $366,000 to rebuild the school in order to offer a safe and dynamic learning environment with quality education for the 615 students.